DivvyFi/divvyfi-site-TEST/README.md

 # divvyfi-site

-“Fractional finance made simple”
+“Fractional Finance Made Simple”

-DivvyFi is a financial technology company centered around DeFi (Decentralized Finance) on a mission to create more inclusive, accessible, shared, and fairly distributed financial opportunities that aren’t accessible through TradFi (Traditional Finance).
+DivvyFi is a financial technology company on a mission to create more inclusive, accessible, shared, and fairly distributed ownership of real assets that aren’t accessible through traditional finance.

 The term DivvyFi is a fusion of two ideas:
 “Divvy” = to divide, share, or split something fairly (like splitting costs, profits, or investments).